cartheur/circuits/README.md

 ## circuits

-A programmatic way to design and simulate computational-domain circuits in metapower systems
+A programmatic way to design and simulate computational-domain circuits in metapower systems.
+This is in the spirit of open-source.

 ### Background